BotTech/dev-setup/README.md

 This repository contains everything that you need to automatically setup a development environment.

 `master` is the starting point and does nothing on its own.
 The intention is that you will fork this repository a configure it to setup your development environment just the way that you like it.
-See [example](example-branch) for an example of how you can configure `dev-setup`.
+See [example][example-branch] for an example of how you can configure `dev-setup`.

 ## Usage